t27/carla-scenic-data-collector/README.md

 2. From the current project folder, run `record_data.sh`
     - The data will be stored in the relevant recording folders
 3. We can now proceed to use this scenario level data for the modelling tasks

+# Modelling Approaches

+We also include 2 ways to use the data collected in models.
+The modelling code also includes the data preparation steps.

+## Random Forest Based Frame Classifier

+This classifier used frame level features extracted from each frame that we record.
+These frame level features are extracted from both _normal_ and _anomalous_ scenarios.
+Each frame results in one training record and is either _normal_ or _anomalous_.
+We then collect all the frames, shuffle them and formulate the problem as a supervised classification task.
+We use a random forest and a MLP Classifier.
+We use the standard implementations of these models in the Scikit-learn library with relevant hyperparameters.

 ## TODO: Add the modelling notes and howto